Sviatko124/WebRat/README.md

 ## Features
 - Intercept and inspect HTTP requests/responses
 - Modify traffic on the fly
-- Dark mode GUI by default
-- Written entirely in Go
+- Bruteforce directories or username/password fields

 ## Notes
 - Only tested on Kali Linux and Linux Mint